Juank0621/Juank0621/README.md

 - **Data Analysis Tools:** Pandas, NumPy, Microsoft Excel

 ## 🚀 Expertise
-- **Data Preprocessing & Feature Engineering:**
-  - Experience in preparing datasets through techniques like cleaning, normalization, and feature selection to enhance model performance.
+- **Data Preprocessing & Feature Engineering:** Experience in cleaning, normalizing, and selecting features to enhance model performance.
-- **Convolutional Neural Networks (CNNs) for Computer Vision Tasks:**
-  - Basic understanding of CNNs and their application in tasks such as object detection and image classification, with hands-on experience in using pre-trained models.
+- **Convolutional Neural Networks (CNNs):** Basic understanding and application in object detection and image classification using pre-trained models.
-- **Computer Vision Projects:**
-  - Work in progress on projects involving **object detection**, **semantic object localization**, and **classification**, using frameworks like YOLO and TensorFlow.
+- **Computer Vision Projects:** Work in progress involving object detection, semantic object localization, and classification with YOLO and TensorFlow.
-- **Model Evaluation & Optimization:**
-  - Familiar with evaluating models using metrics like accuracy and precision, and applying basic techniques for hyperparameter tuning.
+- **Model Evaluation & Optimization:** Familiar with metrics like accuracy and precision, and basic hyperparameter tuning techniques.
-- **End-to-End Machine Learning Solutions:**
-  - Learning to design and implement pipelines that cover data preparation, model training, and evaluation.
+- **End-to-End Machine Learning Solutions:** Learning to design pipelines covering data preparation, model training, and evaluation.
-- **Transforming Data into Insights:**
-  - Skilled in using data analysis and visualization tools to derive actionable insights from complex datasets.
+- **Transforming Data into Insights:** Skilled in data analysis and visualization to extract actionable insights.

 ## 🌍 Multilingual & Multicultural
 I am currently learning **French** to enhance collaboration with diverse teams and broaden my career opportunities in international environments.